TanviVRajput/Sales_Insights/README.md

 **Analyze Low-Performing Sales Regions**

 The company should investigate the reasons behind the low sales quantities in Kanpur, Bengaluru, Patna, Bhubaneshwar, and Surat, and implement measures to improve sales in these regions.

-**Optimize North-South Zone Performance**

-The North zone has the highest revenue contribution but the lowest profit percentages, while the South zone has the lowest revenue contribution but the highest profit percentages.
-The company should focus on increasing customer acquisition in the South zone to improve overall profitability.

-**Replicate Successful Strategies from Mumbai to Delhi**

-Delhi is the highest revenue contributor but the eighth highest profit contributor, while Mumbai is the second highest revenue contributor and the sixth highest profit contributor.
-The company should implement the same successful strategies used in Mumbai to increase the profit percentage in Delhi.